Sigulda

-Sigulda (Segewold; Polish Zygwold) is a town in the Vidzeme region of Latvia, 53 km from the capital city Riga.
+Sigulda (Segewold; Zygwold) is a town and the centre of Sigulda Municipality in the Vidzeme region of Latvia, 53 km from the capital city Riga.
 It's an important tourist center of Latvia.
 Its territory also includes the ancient centers of Turaida and Krimulda.
-One of the most Latvian cities.
 At the beginning of 2024, Sigulda had 14,632 inhabitants, making it the 15th largest settlement in Latvia.

 Overview

 Sigulda is on a picturesque stretch of the primeval Gauja river valley.
 Because of the reddish Devonian sandstone which forms steep rocks and caves on both banks of the river, Sigulda has been called the "Switzerland of Vidzeme".